-- Individuals in crisis should have a physical and mental health assessment and a care plan in place within 4 hours of arriving at a HBPoS or emergency department, or from the point of referral to the local crisis team or liaison and diversion service. - If the outcome of a mental health assessment is that an individual needs admission, that person should be admitted to hospital as soon as possible following the decision to admit, and within 12 hours at most of the decision. - If the outcome of a mental health assessment (either informal or MHA assessment) is a clinical decision that the individual needs inpatient admission, this should be formally recorded as the time at which there is a Decision to Admit (DTA). - A DTA is recorded as the time the clinician/MHA decide the patient clinically requires a bed, and not the time at which a vacant bed has been found and the patient is awaiting transport. - Individuals should be admitted into care in a location that best serves their interests, and that is as close to their chosen location as possible, which can promote their recovery and support on discharge. - Admission should not be refused or delayed due to uncertainty or ambiguity as to which ICB is responsible for funding the care.
+- Individuals in crisis should have a physical and mental health assessment and a care plan in place within 4 hours of arriving at a HBPoS or emergency department, or from the point of referral to the local crisis team or liaison and diversion service. - If the outcome of a mental health assessment is that an individual needs admission, that person should be admitted to hospital as soon as possible following the time of arrival, and within 12 hours at most. - If the outcome of a mental health assessment (either informal or MHA assessment) is a clinical decision that the individual needs inpatient admission, this should be formally recorded from time of arrival. - Time of arrival to discharge is measured from the point of arrival in ED to discharge, admission or transfer for MH patients presenting in ED.
+These are identified using MH related diagnosis codes or Chief Complaints Time of arrival is not the time at which a vacant bed has been found and the patient is awaiting transport. - Individuals should be admitted into care in a location that best serves their interests, and that is as close to their chosen location as possible, which can promote their recovery and support on discharge. - Admission should not be refused or delayed due to uncertainty or ambiguity as to which ICB is responsible for funding the care.